Gusabary/SAIL/Notes/optiver-sprint.md

   Third is RTTd, which is deviated RTT.
 It also aims to reduce the impact of fluctuation.

   So the retransmission timeout will be calculated with RTTs and RTTd.
-What's more, at every transmission, the value of RTO will double.
+What's more, at every transmission, the value of RTO (retransmission timeout) will double.

 + **Persistent Timer**